 Each casino that acquires a sports betting license it also permitted to launch a mobile sportsbook offering statewide access to customers 21 or older.

-One mobile sportsbook has launched in Illinois to date and more are sure to follow in time.
+Five mobile sportsbooks have launched in Illinois to date and more are sure to follow in time.